ntaylor0000/google-data-analytics-professional-certificate/1 - Foundations: Data, Data, Everywhere/README.md

 Then, you will select one of the five questions from your list to explore further and write down the types of data you might collect in order to make a decision.
 That’s data analysis in action!

-Link to learning log template:
-Think about data in daily life
+Link to learning log template: Think about data in daily life

-Reflection
+<summary>Reflection</summary
 After you consider how you use data analysis in your own life, take a moment to reflect on what you discovered.
 Reflections may include what you liked, what you would change, and questions that were raised.
 In your new learning log entry, you will write 2-3 sentences (40-60 words) in response to each question below:

 - What are some considerations or preferences you want to keep in mind when making a decision?